Onboarding devices to Microsoft 365 Apps admin center

 If you’re troubleshooting device enrollment into the Inventory service, ensure that this key is present in the registry at the following location: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\cloud\office\16.0\Common\officesvcmanager

 If you can’t locate the TenantAssociationKey in this registry location, you can try signing out of Microsoft 365 apps, such as Word, Excel, or any other Office application, and then signing in again using your organization email address.
-This may help re-establish the association key.
+This may help re-create the tenant association key.

 2.2 Office Serviceability Manager Scheduled task